Timmins Growth Management Study

 A GMS is meant to guide decision-making and policy development related to growth management, land needs, and long-term planning for municipal services.

-- Assess where and how population, housing, and employment growth can occur to the year 2051.
+• Assesses where and how population, housing, and employment growth can occur to the year 2056.

-The study will also review the City's current Official Plan and provide strategic policy recommendations specific to long-term growth management, which will help inform potential amendments to the City's Official Plan.
+The study reviews the City's current Official Plan and provides strategic policy recommendations specific to long-term growth management, which will help inform potential amendments to the City's Official Plan.

 Work Plan